BrockDSL/GitHub-Tips-and-Tricks/README.md

 | Yukon                      | Y.T.                                           | 33897              | 35874              |
 | Northwest Territories      | N.W.T.                                         | 41462              | 41786              |
 | Nunavut                    | Nvt.                                           | 31906              | 35944              |

+## Beyond this you would need to use another language to display the table.